Storefront FAQ and order-status layer

 A retail team starts with shipping, returns, product care, and order-status questions before expanding to broader pre-sales support.

-DocMind is still building its public reference library.
-Until more customers approve named stories, this page documents the rollout patterns we support, what teams measure before publishing hard claims, and which proof pages matter during evaluation.
+DocMind now has a separate customer stories page for approved named quotes.
+This page stays focused on rollout patterns, what teams measure before publishing hard claims, and which proof pages matter during evaluation.

 We now publish named reference rollouts where a public customer story is not yet approved.
 Those pages are intentionally explicit about scope, source quality, guardrails, and what still needs buyer validation.